Is the legitimate logging industry really putting rainforests in jeopardy?

 As we know, humans breathe out Carbon Dioxide, and plants breathe it in, exhaling Oxygen.
 Sometimes called a “Carbon sink,” the amount of carbon kept out of the atmosphere lessens the amount of greenhouse gases in it.
 The best part is that the Carbon breathed in by organic matter remains forever a part of it, so even when a tree is milled or dies and rots into the soil, it keeps that Carbon out of the atmosphere.
 When a tree is burned, however, the Carbon it once removed from the atmosphere is released back into the environment.

+In response to this, consider, for example, reclaimed lumber.
 In addition to the longevity of lumber, a positive contribution to the environment includes today’s design trends toward reclaimed lumber and repurposing old barn wood and other found materials in new construction.
 Giving a new lease on life to wood used in a 300-year-old barn is certainly far more mileage than any composite decking material will offer.

 At J. Gibson McIlvain, we’re committed to partnering with the most environmentally and socially responsible lumber mills across the globe, and we always keep a close eye on the entire supply chain involved.